I-Am-Nicholas/rudeymental/README.md

 ### To import the core code

-- $git clone https://github.com/marudine/rudeymental.git in your preferred parent directory via the console.
+$git clone https://github.com/marudine/rudeymental.git in your preferred parent directory via the console.

-### To install gems and dependencies from the Gemfile, (still from your parent directory):
+### To install gems and dependencies from the Gemfile, (still from within your parent directory):

 $cd rudeymental

-$gem install bundler (unless you have bundler already installed)
+$gem install bundler

 $bundle install